 - Preheat oven to 325°F. Cream together butter, sugars, the egg, and vanilla extract in a bowl until light and fluffy.

-- Add flour, baking powder, unsweetened cocoa powder, and espresso powder and mix until just combined, taking care not to overmix.
+- Add flour, unsweetened cocoa powder, espresso powder, baking powder, and salt and mix in until just combined, taking care not to overmix.

 - Using a cookie scoop or a spoon, scoop rounded cookie dough balls about 2"-apart from one another onto an ungreased baking sheet.
 Bake for 11-12 minutes, or until the tops are mostly set.
 Let cookies cool on the baking sheet for 5-10 minutes before transferring to a wire rack to cool completely.